freedomofpress/securedrop-docs/docs/development/updating_ossec.rst

 The rules
 ---------

-We decided to use the above mentioned `decoder` along with a group of rules.
-Here, we are making sure that the rules have proper unique `id` number, and they are written in the correct (sorted) place in the rules XML file.
+Next, you can add one or more rules corresponding to the new decoder, making sure that the rules have proper unique `id` numbers and are written in the correct (sorted) place in the ``local_rules.xml`` file.

 ::